-The impacts of these activities will be addressed for the three alternatives, described above as 1) No Action; 2) Maintenance of the horseshoe route between 1 October and 31 March; and 3) Maintenance of the horseshoe route any time of year (proposed action).
-It should be noted that the impact assessments, below, for alternative 2 do not assume that dredging would only occur between 1 October and 31 March.
-Historically, shoaling in the project vicinity occurs throughout the year so in the discussion of impacts, the assumption is this pattern will continue and dredging will be required regularly throughout the year even with an environmental window.
-However, unlike alternative 3 (proposed action), alternative 2 would require the USACE to coordinate with environmental agencies prior to each dredging event needed outside the window of 1 October and 31 March.
+The impacts of these activities will be addressed for the three alternatives, described above as 1) No Action; 2) Government Plant maintenance of the horseshoe route between 1 October and 31 March; and 3) Government Plant maintenance of the horseshoe route between 1 October and 31 March except for Sloop Channel North and Hatteras Connector Channel which can be maintained any time of year (Proposed Action).
+It should be noted that the impact assessments, below, assume that dredging will occur between 1 October and 31 March to the maximum extent practicable.
+For the proposed alternative, all areas, except for Sloop Channel North and Hatteras Connector Channel, will require agency coordination if dredging is needed in the spring and summer months.